 Use Naps Throughout the Day to Your Advantage

-Naps can be a tool to help keep your sleep cycle from getting thrown out of whack.
-When you come home exhausted after a tiring day, you might be more likely to crash on the couch and fall asleep early.
+Short naps (20-30 minutes) earlier in the day can be a tool to help keep your sleep cycle from getting thrown out of whack.
+When you come home exhausted after a tiring day, you might be more likely to crash on the couch and fall asleep in the early evening.
 But that can lead to waking up in the middle of the night or waking up too early, which will only leave you feeling tired the next day.

 If you worry that turning in for a midday nap could turn into an all-afternoon snooze fest, set an alarm.
-It might not be fun, but it’s better than waking up totally disoriented two hours later—and tossing and turning all night long because you aren’t tired.
+It might not be fun, but it’s better than waking up totally disoriented two hours later—and tossing and turning all night long because you’ve used up all your sleepiness for that long nap.

 Another important tip?
 Avoid napping too late.
 Most of us typically experience a lull in the mid-afternoon, usually around 2 or 3pm—which is exactly when you want to power down.
 At that time, a nap that’s shorter than 30 minutes won’t interfere with your ability to fall asleep at night.

 Still, everyone’s different.
-If you find that even a short nap taken anytime after 2pm makes it harder to nod off at night, don’t do it.
+If you find that even a short nap taken anytime after 2pm makes it harder to nod off at night, or if you’ve been struggling with chronic insomnia, don’t do it.
 Experiment with different times and lengths to find the naps that leave you feeling refreshed and replenished, but that still let you sleep at bedtime.

 Eat Healthy Foods to Promote Sleep